madsheep/dotfiles/README.md

 # lubieniebieski/dotfiles

-This repository contains my settings for mostly for bash and irb console.
-It is based on my favourite dotfiles:
+This repository contains my settings (mostly) for bash and irb console.
+It is based on the following dotfiles:

 * [ryanb/dotfiles](https://github.com/ryanb/dotfiles) - core for other files
 * [iain/osx_settings](https://github.com/iain/osx_settings/) - irbrc
 * [twerth/dotfiles](https://github.com/twerth/dotfiles) - bashrc

+I didn't introduce many changes in any of the dotfiles, I rather combined them together in order to utilise the best features of each dotfiles.

 ## Installation